All Episodes

 Just an incredible.

-He felt that would go over Reagan's head and give uh the peaceful Soviet initiatives a chance with the American public.
+He felt that would go over Reagan's head and give the peaceful Soviet initiatives a chance with the American public.

-He knew what he was talking about, didn't he, Ted Kennedy, in this, because you can always, as a peace democrat, rely on the drive-by media on American TV.
+Because you can always, as a Peace Democrat, rely on the drive-by media on American TV.

 You can always, let me get specific, rely on Diane Sawyer.

-This is the toughest question she may have ever asked anybody as an interview subject.
+By the way, here's the, just to give you the gist of this, this is the toughest question she may have ever asked anybody as an interview subject.

-Uh oh oh, that wasn't a question to a tyrant, that was actually a question to Kenneth Starr, the independent counsel investigating Bill Clinton's lying under oath.
+That was actually a question to Kenneth Starr, the independent counsel investigating Bill Clinton's lying under oath.

-They had an instant uh poll on their website once asking, quote, if there was an Ignoble prize, who should win it?
+Just so you know, ABC News, famous in the 90s for some of the things they did, they had an instant poll on their website once asking, quote, if there was an ignoble prize, who should win it?

-An Ignoble Prize, Nobel Prize, who should win it?
+An ignoble prize, Nobel Prize, who should win it?

 I mean, that was ABC News, okay?